 Students must do their homework in order to improve.
 Homework assignments will typically require access to certain types of training equipment.
 Below is a list of equipment students will need to perform the assigned drills.

 - Batting tee (required) – A batting tee is essential for all the hitting drills.
 The tee should have a flexible rubber top to hold the ball.
 The flexible top will allow the bat to hit the ball without interference.
 I absolutely do not recommend the traditional black rubber tees with the hard inflexible tops.
 The tee can be an inexpensive portable or more expensive professional.
 A portable travel tee ($30) will work just fine (although they may not be real durable).
 Professional tees ($79-$129) like Tanner, Jugs, and Eli’s Swingback are also popular.

 - Ball (required) – A ball or round object is needed to swing at.
-A plastic ball (like a Wiffle ball) is highly recommended because it will not deflect the bat path on contact (particularly for younger batters).
+A plastic ball (like a Wiffle ball) or foam ball (like the Anywhere Ball) is highly recommended because it will not deflect the bat path on contact (particularly for younger batters).
 This allows the player to feel the power V and follow through positions.
-A plastic ball is also less likely than a hardball to break anything.
-The plastic ball or round object can be baseball or golf ball size.
+A plastic or foam ball is also less likely than a hardball to break anything.
+The ball can be baseball or golf ball size.
 Lightweight balls like the Total Control YH74 are also recommended.
 You can even use a sock rolled into a ball if you want to swing inside the house.

 - Practice net (recommended) – A 7’x7′ practice net ($60-$100) helps contain the batted balls.